dazdaz/gcs-pod-workload-identity/README.md

 cloudbuild.yaml: A Cloud Build configuration file that automates the entire workflow, including building the Docker image, pushing it, and running the Pod on GKE.

-setup_commands.sh: A collection of gcloud and kubectl commands to set up the necessary Service Accounts and IAM policies for Workload Identity.
+01-setup-workload-identity.sh: A collection of gcloud and kubectl commands to set up the necessary Service Accounts and IAM policies for Workload Identity.

 🛠️ Prerequisites
 Before you begin, ensure you have: